Financial-Times/ft-origami/docs/syntax/js.md

 ## Communicating with host page code and other components

-Modules may wish to communicate, or make possible communication with other components of the same type, other components of different types, or non-component code in the host page.
-This should be accomplished with DOM events and API methods.
+Modules may wish to communicate (or make communication possible) with other components of the same type, other components of different types, or non-component code in the host page.
+This should be accomplished with API methods (when invoking known dependencies) and DOM events (in all other cases).

 ### API